FriendlyAaron/GCX-Alert-Bot/README.md

 # GCX-Alert-Bot
 This is a GCX (Giftcardexchange) bot that alerts you via email, about specific offers that you may be looking for from the subreddit [r/giftcardexchange](https://www.reddit.com/r/giftcardexchange/new/) from Reddit so that you can be notified of new posts for specific gift cards that you may be looking for.
+This project is currently hosted on [Replit](https://replit.com/@aaronviera03/GCX-Alert#alert.py).

 ### Setup
 ###### Reddit App: